cespare/misc/proposal4899/proposal.md

 though other variants exist.
 Such helper functions may be local to the test package or may come from external packages.
-There are many examples of such helper functions in the standard library tests (some are listed below).
+There are many examples of such helper functions in the standard library tests.
+Some are listed below.

-When a helper function calls a method of `t` such as `t.Error` or `t.Fatal`, the resulting error message includes a file:lineno that indicates the `t.Error`/`t.Fatal` callsite within the helper method.
-If the helper is called from more than one place, it is not clear from that line number where in the test proper the failure arose.
+When a helper function calls `t.Error`, `t.Fatal`, or a related method, the error message includes file:lineno output that indicates the location of the failure.
+The failure location is currently considered inside the helper method, which is unhelpful.
+The misplaced failure location also inhibits useful IDE features like automatically jumping to the failure position.

 There are a variety of workarounds to which people have resorted.

 ### 1. Ignore the problem, making it harder to debug test failures

 This is a common approach.

-If the helper is only called once from the `Test*` function, then the problem is less severe: the test failure prints the name of the `Test*` function that failed, and by locating the only call to the helper within that function, the user knows the failure site.
-This is an annoyance, but it is less bad than when the helper is called more than once: in those cases, it can be impossible to locate the source of the failure without further debugging.
+If the helper is only called once from the `Test*` function, the problem is less severe: the test failure prints the name of the `Test*` function that failed, and by locating the only call to the helper within that function, the user knows the failure site.
+This is just an annoyance.

+When the helper is called more than once, it can be impossible to locate the source of the failure without further debugging.

 A few examples of this pattern in the standard library: